Something wrong with your new flat? Do you know what your landlord’s responsibilities are?

 The Advice Team have put together a repairs template letter which you can customise to your own circumstances and send to your letting agent or landlord either by post or copied into an email.

-All private rented sector tenants have the right to ask the Private Rented Housing Panel to force their landlord to carry out repairs which are related to the Repairing Standard.
+All private rented sector tenants have the right to ask the Housing and Property Chamber Tribunal to force their landlord to carry out repairs which are related to the Repairing Standard.

-You can download an application form, together with details of the Repairing Standard, from the PRHP website.
+You can download an application form, together with details of the Repairing Standard, from the HPC website.

 For problems relating to insect/bug/rat infestations you should contact your landlord or the council’s Pest Control Team, in the first instance.
 For contact details and more information about pest control, check out Glasgow City Council’s website.